Hamamelis × intermedia

 Hamamelis × intermedia, the hybrid witch hazel, is a flowering plant in the family Hamamelidaceae.
 It is a hybrid of garden origin between H. japonica and H. mollis.
 Its Latin name refers to its intermediate appearance between those two species.

+The hybrid was first described by Alfred Rehder in 1945.

 It is a deciduous shrub growing to 4 m tall and wide, with zig-zagging stems and alternate, simple leaves 15 cm long, which turn yellow in autumn.
 The yellow, orange or red flowers with twisted petals appear on bare stems in midwinter through early spring.